pacs-course/pacs-examples/Examples/src/LineSearch/README.md

 Many improvement can be made.
 For instance:
 - reading options from a text (maybe GetPot) file;
 - adding more methods for the computation of the descent direction;
-- use a factory to enable choosing the method at run time;
+- extend it to more general contraints;
+- implement the 2nd Wolfe condition
 - make it a library.